mutugi-c/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**Portfolio** is a project to share my skills and capabilities as a software developer.
+**My Portfolio** is a project to share my skills and capabilities as a software developer.

 ## 🛠 Built With <a name="built-with"></a>